liferay/liferay-screens/ios/README.md

 - **Default**: The standard theme that is used when you insert any screenlet on your screen.
 It can be used as the parent theme for any of your custom themes (refer to the [Architecture Guide](Documentation/architecture.md#theme-layer) for more details on this).
 - **Flat7**: A sample theme intended to demonstrate how to develop your own full theme from scratch.
 For information on creating your own theme, refer to the [Theme Guide](Documentation/themes.md).
+- **Westeros**: A sample theme intended to demonstrate how to develop your own full theme from scratch.
+For information on creating your own theme, refer to the [Theme Guide](Documentation/themes.md).

 ## Sample Apps